southwick-associates/salic/README.md

 ## Installation

-You'll need a version of [R Software](https://www.r-project.org/) installed (version 3.5.0 or greater).
-Package salic can be installed directly from source, or by using one of the included binary installers:
+Package salic has a few dependencies: You'll need a version of [R Software](https://www.r-project.org/) installed (version 3.5.0 or greater), and two R packages (dplyr, data.table): `install.packages("dplyr", "data.table")`.

+Package salic can be installed directly from source (e.g., using the devtools package: `devtools::install_github("https://github.com/southwick-associates/salic")`).
+Alternatively you can one of the included binary installers:

 - Windows: `install.packages("bla bla")`
 - Mac: `install.packages("bla bla")`
-- alternatively install with devtools:

 ## Usage